microsoft/LightGBM/docs/Parameters.rst

    -  used only in ``dart``

-   -  probability of skipping drop
+   -  probability of skipping the dropout procedure during a boosting iteration

 -  ``xgboost_dart_mode`` :raw-html:`<a id="xgboost_dart_mode" title="Permalink to this parameter" href="#xgboost_dart_mode">&#x1F517;&#xFE0E;</a>`, default = ``false``, type = bool